Mountain-Hydrology-Research-Group/snow-hydrology/overview/b-project.md

 * Midterm Progress Report (Due February 20) - Write a document that includes: a clearly-stated research question, a description of the methods you are using, as well as some initial results.
 At least one research paper/reference should be identified by this point.

-* Presentations (Due March 11) - Students will present either March 11 or 13, be prepared on the 11th.
-Please submit your slides before the beginning of class on March 11.
+* Presentations (Due March 13) - Students will present on March 13.
+Please submit your slides before the beginning of class.

 * Final Reports (Due March 13) - Due by 11:59pm on March 13.